 After treating thousands of clients I’m quite used to dealing with people who have never experienced Bowen Therapy and I’m only too happy to explain how the session will proceed and what you should expect.

-Ideally though the Bowen session takes 30-45 minutes and is done with the client lying down on a massage table allowing you to fully relax and have some down time which is so essential for busy working individuals in such a hectic world.
+Ideally though, the session takes 30-45 minutes and is done with the client lying down on a massage table allowing you to fully relax and have some down time which is so essential for busy working individuals in such a hectic world.

 Bowen Technique is a non-invasive soft tissue therapy that works on every cell in the body through gentle moves on skin, muscles, ligaments, tendons and nerve bundles.
 It stimulates every system in your body and it is a powerful and effective way to help the body heal itself, no matter what kind of grueling work it’s been doing.

-Bowen therapy helps with persistent injures caused by heavy physical work and promotes overall well-being.
-But I think what my clients in the building industry love most of all about Bowen therapy is that, because they can’t work if they’re injured, Bowen keeps them healthy and able to work so it’s a great investment, and most opt to continue on with a monthly maintenance program which allows them to keep working; I rarely ever see them between treatments.
+It helps with persistent injures caused by heavy physical work and promotes overall well-being.
+But I think what my clients in the building industry love most of all about the therapy is that, because they can’t work if they’re injured, it keeps them healthy and able to work so it’s a great investment, and most opt to continue on with a monthly maintenance program which allows them to keep working; I rarely ever see them between treatments.

 These days my working clients are evenly balanced between those with technical jobs or in computer work and those in manual labour and construction.
-As long as we keep building and growing Australia I can’t see that changing and it’s brilliant that Bowen therapy is doing its part to keep our workforce healthy and happy.
 Keeping this country going is hard work and I’m very glad Bowen can do its part in helping alleviate some of the stress and pain.